Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

  * Enchantments can change anything
  * Armour has HP and takes full damage but reduces and changes damage type

+Weapons have HP, damage absorbed by armour reduces the weapons HP

+Weapon and armour HP can be restored by blacksmiths

 #weapons
 different weapons behave in different ways, but the training of the character is the major factor